© Dollatum Hanrud/ shutterstock.com

 Objectives

-The subject of the evaluation is the mix of instruments employed by German development cooperation for promoting sustainable supply chains in the textile and garment sector.
-The evaluation aims to provide answers to two sets of questions.
+The evaluation object was the mix of instruments used by German development cooperation to promote sustainable supply chains in the textile sector.

 Related Links